Sir Michael of Woodstock

 For his conspicuous valour at Agincourt, he was promoted on the field to the rank of Knight Banneret by a "Lord Terrence", acting in the King's name.
 This gave him the right to lead his own men under his own banner.

-Current Status (1420): The Alliance with "The Companie of the Badger"
+Current Status (1420): Service with "The Companie of the Badger"

 Situation